03 Oct Is It Safe to Send Your Child To A Chiropractor?

 However as a conventional doctor, I’ll always struggle to understand some of the negativity towards mainstream medicine.

 Parents are drawn by the idea that a chiropractor can fix a range of problems their baby might be experiencing.
-Baby has colic?
+Does baby have colic?
 Off to the chiropractor.
-Baby has reflux?
+Does baby have reflux?
 Constipation?
 Must be due to spinal-alignment problems from the trauma of childbirth.

 The notion that a single form of treatment can effectively eliminate a range of symptoms has no physiological or pathological basis.